rahulrdate/devops-naive/docker/docker-hands-on.md

 ```

-Execute below command to create docker image
+Execute below command to create docker image.

 ```
 docker build -t myfirstimage .
 ```

-This will create an image named `myfirstimage`
+This will create an image named `myfirstimage`.

 ---

 ### Running docker image

-We will run the docker image created above
+We will run the docker image created above.

-Execute below command to run the image
+Execute below command to run the image.

 ```
 docker run --name myfirstcontainer myfirstimage
 ```

-You should get output as
+You should get output as:

 ```
 Yay!
 I have created a docker image and started container using it